 This idea comes from The Art of Electronics, page 53, in a discussion about inductors: "For fastest decay with a given maximum voltage, a zener could be used instead, giving a ramp-down of current rather than an exponential decay" [5].
 A zener diode is a common component often used to clamp a voltage to a maximum value.
 The book goes on to mention the use of a metal-oxide varistor (MOV), which essentially acts as a bi-directional zener.
-Approximately, a MOV will conduct no current below a certain threshold voltage (I'll call it the clamping voltage); above this clamping voltage, the MOV acts like a short with a voltage source at the clamping voltage.
+Approximately, a MOV will conduct no current below a certain threshold voltage (I'll call it the clamping voltage); above this, the MOV will hold the voltage at its terminals at the clamping voltage.